opulencephp/docs/validation.md

 ```

 <h4 id="halting-validation">Halting Validation</h4>
 Sometimes, you may want to stop validating a field after the first failure.
-Simply pass `true` into the second parameter in `Validator::isValid()`:
+Simply pass `true` to the second parameter in `Validator::isValid()`:

 ```php
 $validator->field("email")